Detecting Multimedia Generated by Large AI Models: A Survey: Detection

 $\clubsuit$ \textbf{Interpretability.} ``\textit{This picture looks like someone I know, and if the AI algorithm tells it is fake or real, then what is the reasoning and should I trust?} " Detection with interpretability is working towards solving such question, see Fig.~\ref{fig:image_beyond_overview} c).
 In pursuit of creating interpretable detectors, Aghasanli et al. \cite{aghasanli2023interpretable} propose a method for DM-generated image detection, taking advantage of features from fine-tuned ViTs combined with existing classifiers such as Support Vector Machines.
+This approach is notable for interpreting the model behavior through prototypes by analyzing SVM's closest support vectors. using SVM's closest support vectors, enabling a unique form of interpretability-through prototypes.
+Color distributions offer a rich and interpretable cue for synthetic image detection.
+Uhlenbrock et al.~\cite{uhlenbrock2024did} show that perceptual loss functions in diffusion models emphasize luminance over chrominance, leading to unnatural relationships between color channels.
+By transforming images into multiple color spaces and computing residual-based co-occurrence statistics, their simple random forest detector achieves strong generalization across generators and post-processing variants.

 $\clubsuit$ \textbf{Localization.} A detector that can localize the artifacts in a DM-generated image or give a prediction with a localization map indicating which input regions have been manipulated, as shown in Fig.~\ref{fig:image_beyond_overview} d).